Yates-zyh/All_You_Need_Is_Camera/README.md

 ### Test the Framework

 If you want to test the basic functionality of PoseFramework without launching a game, run:

 ```
 python test_framework.py
 ```

 ## Game Controls

-### Falling-Note Rhythm Game
+### Cytus-like Rhythm Game

-In the game, there are four lanes, each controlled by different body parts:
-- Left hand: Controls lanes 0 and 1
-- Right hand: Controls lanes 2 and 3

-When notes reach the judgment area, move the corresponding body part to that area to hit the note.
-Consecutive hits will increase your combo and score.
+Types of Notes: The game features different types of notes that the user needs to interact with:

+-    Hit Notes: Regular notes that need to be hit.
+-    Swap Notes: Notes that require a hand or foot to move to another position.
+-    Hold Notes: Notes that require the user to hold their position for a duration.
+-    Turn-Around Notes: Notes that require the user to turn around to face the camera.

 Game key controls:

 - `ESC`: Pause/Resume game
 - `P`: Pause/Resume game
 - `Q` (while paused): Quit game